SegerEnd/Flipper-Zero-LD-Toypad-Emulator/README.md

 ## Planned Features
 Emulate Lego Dimensions ToyPad via USB using Flipper Zero.

-USB packet emulation for Lego Dimensions ToyPad interaction.

-Interface on the Flipper Zero to select minifigures and add to a slot on the toypad
+Select and place a character on the digital toypad to make it appear in the game

 ## Current Issues
 I'm currently facing the following issues developing the app: